 All New York State buildings, including hospitals, are working to meet the state’s mandate of a 20 percent improvement in their energy efficiency by 2020.
 However, hospitals face particular energy-related challenges that will require an ongoing commitment to meet the state’s energy efficiency mandate.
 Hospitals are the most water-intensive facilities in the country, representing seven percent of all commercial and institutional use.
 And according to the U.S. Environmental Protection Agency, inpatient healthcare ranks as the second largest commercial energy user, after the food service industry.
 Hospitals must address those issues – and continue to conserve water and energy, reduce energy consumption, and minimize costs – without compromising the care they deliver to their communities.

-- Install motion sensor lighting in procedural areas
+- Install motion sensor lighting where use is indicated

 - Sub-meter steam and natural gas